 Bluffton's academic year has two semesters--fall and spring.
 The cost for each semester will be approximately the same for full-time students.
 Each semester will be billed separately.

 Bluffton offers two payment plans described later in this information.
 You must select one of these plans by indicating your choice on FORM A. Send the completed form to the Business Office.
-If you choose the monthly plan you should make your first two payments by July 7.
+If you choose the monthly plan you should make your first payment by July 5.
 Subsequent payments will be due on the first of the month.
 The monthly payment plan option is not available after Aug.
-15, 2014.
+15, 2016.

 Students receiving Federal Perkins Loans must personally sign for this aid in the Business Office after classes begin.
 Federal regulations prohibit disbursing this aid to the student's tuition account until the signature is on file.